 Wednesday

 Wednesday is a good day because it’s not as busy as Tuesday.
 Nevertheless, this doesn’t mean you can get away with doing the bare minimum on Wednesday.
-You still need to perfect all the elements of your press release to make sure that the journalist you are pitching spots it in their inbox, opens it and reads it to the end.
+You still need to perfect your press release to make sure that the journalist you are pitching spots it in their inbox, opens it, and reads it to the end.

 -